eekcoopuw/jobmon/docsource/architecture.rst

 In a waterfall project this Use Case section would be much bigger.
 Jobmon was developed using the agile process, therefore the requirements were defined along the way.
-The use cases identified here are looking forward to an operating GUI.
+The use cases identified here are looking forward to an operating GUI, and as examples.

 Coder Use Cases
 ===============

-100. Coder Converts a Qsub Control Script to Jobmon
+100. Coder Converts a direct Qsub Control Script to Jobmon

 Included to emphasize the importance of usability, this use case will describe the extra steps that are necessary